Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the employee’s duty of loyalty; and

-- the employer’s obligation to provide reasonable notice of termination, except where there is just cause.
+- the employer’s obligation to provide reasonable notice of termination, except where there is a serious reason

 Are mandatory arbitration agreements enforceable?